willdurand/anchorify.js/README.md

 By default, it uses the `¶` sign for the links' text, and adds an `anchor-link` CSS class on each link.

-However, you can configure your own text, CSS class and anchor position using the `text`, `cssClass` and 'position' options:
+However, you can configure your own text, CSS class and anchor position using the `text`, `cssClass` and `position` options:

 ``` javascript
 $('h2').anchorify({ text: 'Hey', cssClass: 'anchor', position: 'prepend' });